Injured in a Truck Accident with a Semi-Truck or 18-Wheeler?

-If you’ve been injured in a collision with a semi-truck or 18-wheeler, Kent truck accident attorney Zach Herschensohn can take on your case and maximize the value of your claim so that you don’t have to cough up any money for someone else’s negligence.
+If you’ve been injured in a collision with a semi-truck or 18-wheeler, attorney Zach Herschensohn can help you pursue maximum value for your claim so that you don’t have to cough up any money for someone else’s negligence.
 The Herschensohn Law Firm, PLLC has acquired millions in settlements and verdicts for injury victims throughout the Seattle metro area and knows how to handle complex truck accident cases.
-Find out how a knowledgeable and experienced Kent truck accident lawyer can help you.
+Find out how a knowledgeable and experienced Kent truck accident attorney can help you.
 Contact us today for your free consultation.

 Accidents involving large commercial trucks and smaller passenger cars can have catastrophic consequences.
 The legal weight of a tractor-trailer is about 80,000 pounds, compared to the average car, which weighs around 5,000 pounds.
 That’s a huge size advantage, and you can imagine how devastating it can be for the smaller car and its occupants when the two collide.